Alexander-Milligan/Introduction-to-Git-Github/README.md

         <p>4. git config --global difftool.vscode.cmd "code --wait --diff this set git vs code for diff files.</p>
         <p>5. git config --global difftool.vscode.cmd "code --wait --diff $LOACL $REMOTE" = Placeholders for copies of new files.</p>
     <h2>Viewing History</h2>
-        <p>Checking your branch commit history can be very helpful and is used some time to help project to keep moving forward and not double check areas.
+        <p>Checking your branch commit history can be very helpful and is used sometimes to help project to keep moving forward and not double check areas.
 The git log command is the main default command to view your commit history.</p>
         <p>1.
 Typing git log" will show a history of all the commits on that branch</p>
         <p>2.
 Typing git log --online" will show a history of the repository’s online commits</p>
         <p>3.
 Typing git show HEAD~1" this is one step back within the commit history</p>